Attending a meeting

 - The item does not fall within the scope of the agenda for a Council meeting

-- The public participation relates to a hearing, including the hearing of submissions in a quasi-judicial capacity
+- The public participation relates to a hearing, including the hearing of submissions in a quasi-judicial capacity.

 You are welcome to speak to the meeting remotely via Zoom.
-If you wish to participate via Zoom, please let Democracy Services know as soon as possible.
+If you want to participate via Zoom, please let us know as soon as possible.

-If you make a request later than this time, we will still try to accommodate you.
-Requests to speak remotely may only be accepted later than 12:00 noon the day before the meeting if in the chairperson’s opinion they are urgent or of major public interest.
+If you make a request later than this, we will still try to accommodate you.
+This depends on whether the chairperson thinks the matter is of urgency or major public interest.

 Before the meeting

-- Provide handouts
+- provide handouts

-- Table additional material
+- table additional material.

 During the meeting

 Initially, you’ll be seated at the back of the room in the public gallery.
-When it is your time to speak the chair will call you to the table.
+When it’s your time to speak the chair will call you to the table.

 After the meeting